PatrickH39/Counterpoints-Extension/docs/kosovo-war.md

 ## Check Your Understanding

 Below are a series of questions.
-Click on the reveal flap to see if you got the correct answer.
+Click on the reveal flap to see if your answer is correct.